jessepav/lacygoill-wiki-backup/tmux/format.md

     scroll_position                 Scroll position in copy mode
-    scroll_region_lower             Bottom of scroll region in pane scroll_region_upper             Top of scroll region in pane session_alerts                  List of window indexes with alerts session_group                   Name of session group
+    scroll_region_lower             Bottom of scroll region in pane scroll_region_upper             Top of scroll region in pane selection_active                1 if selection started and changes with the cursor in copy mode session_alerts                  List of window indexes with alerts session_group                   Name of session group
     session_group_list              List of sessions in group